 3) If lawn care is provided for you, pets need to be out of the yard area or the lawn service company will not be able to mow, edge, etc. and it will then become the resident’s responsibility to mow.

 4) Please pick up after your pet.

 Preventing Frozen Pipes

-By taking a few simple precautions, you can save yourself the mess, money and aggravation frozen pipes cause.
+By taking a few simple precautions, you can save yourself the mess, money, and aggravation frozen pipes cause.

 • Disconnect garden hoses and, if practical, use an indoor valve to shut off and drain water from pipes leading to outside faucets.
-This reduces the chance of freezing in the short span of pipe just inside the house.
+This reduces the chance of freezing in the short span of pipes just inside the house.

 • When the temperature drops just a trickle of hot and cold water might be all it takes to keep your pipes from freezing.
 Let warm water drip overnight, preferably from a faucet on an outside wall.